microsoft/vstest-docs/docs/Extensibility/Author-DataCollector.md

 ```

 ## DataCollection Environment Variables
-DataCollectors can choose to specify some information about how the test execution environment should be set up by implementing `ITestExecutionEnvironmentSpecifier`
+DataCollectors can choose to specify information about how the test execution environment should be set up by implementing `ITestExecutionEnvironmentSpecifier`

 ```csharp
 DataCollectorFriendlyName("NewDataCollector")]